madchicken/ember-frozen/README.md

 var App.Person = Frzn.Model.extend({
     name: attr(), //default type for an attribute is 'string'
     age: attr('number'), //data will be converted using Number type
-    birthDate: attr('date'), //data will be converted using Data type
+    birthDate: attr('date'), //data will be converted using Date type
     enabled: attr('boolean'), //stores true or false values
     data: attr('object') //pass-through converter
 });
 ```

+##Relationships

 You can express model relationships using hasOne, hasMany and belongsTo methods